How to Apply

 As a volunteer based organization, we look to our clients to remain involved with D4D in order to continue providing medical assistance dogs to other diabetics.

 It takes time, energy and a strong commitment to succeed in our program.
 Currently, the waiting period for a attending our training classes exceeds one year.
+D4D is committed to provide periodic information on the status of its applications and applicants waiting for acceptance into our training program.
+The attached Status Report will give you current information on applications in process.

 In order for your short application to be accepted, you must meet all of the following basic criteria: